 The Spanish incursion represented an opportunity for a recovery of autonomy in partnership with a powerful ally, which, to all appearances, seemed only interested in booty.
 In any case, anyone was better than the Incas.
 Insurgent Andean provinces could always settle accounts later with the newcomers, should they prove recalcitrant.
 From a native Andean viewpoint, the quarrelsome conquistadores, who were riven by internecine disputes embracing even civil war, were dispensable allies, right from the first moment of contact.
 It was a gross miscalculation.
 They couldn’t have been more wrong: the Spanish defeat of the Incas presaged the end of the great native lords themselves.
 (2010:225)

 Certainly some people must have reconsidered their alliances–with all wars people often wonder after the fact whether the “winners” truly won.
 Betrayal after winning victory is hardly unique to the Spanish conquest.
-Forgotten Allies: The Oneida Indians and the American Revolution is just one of what must be too many examples.
+Forgotten Allies: The Oneida Indians and the American Revolution is just one of too many examples.

 However, much of this speculation depends on who, where, and how long the time frame.
 For some groups, the more grisly effects of Spanish colonialism did not materialize until much later–during their own lifetimes, they may have gained an autonomy that would not have been possible under Aztec or Inca rule.
 Local perspectives could be quite ambiguous, as Restall illustrates in the 16th-century The Song of the Aztecs: